Loongson: Godson-2 / Loongson 2

 The Loongson 2 is a family of MIPS III compatible processors.
 It adds 64-bit ability to the Loongson architecture.
 Later Loongson 2 processors migrated to being MIPS64 compatible, due to sharing the GS464 core with the Loongson 3 series.
-Whilst early 2 series processors were single core, they developed to become multicore.

 The development plan for the Godson-2 was to develop it from a CPU to a SOC.
 The 2E (2006) was a CPU, the 2F (2007) integrated the north bridge, the 2G (2008) had a hyper transport link between the CPU/north bridge and an integrated GPU/south bridge, and the 2H (2009) integrated all these functions into a SOC.
 The design of the 2F was the basis of the GS464 core.
 The 2G uses a single GS464 core; the 2H uses the GS464V core, as a single-core version of the initial Godson 3B.

-Godson-3 / Loongson 3
+Godson 3 / Loongson 3 MIPS processors

 The Loongson 3 family of processors are "...multi-core CPU[s] designed for high performance desktops, servers and clusters".
 They were designed as the first Loongson processors that had multiple cores.
-The processors were designed to use LoongISA - i.e. the MIPS64 ISA with additional extensions.
+The processors were initially designed to use LoongISA - i.e. the MIPS64 release 2 ISA with additional extensions.
 The designers also attempted to optimise x86 translation on the chip.

-Initial versions
+1000 series

 The first production processor was the Loongson 3A, which used 4 GS464 cores.
-The 65 nm Loongson 3A1000 is able to run at a clock speed near 1 GHz, with 4 CPU cores (~15 W) first and 8 cores later (40 W).
-In April 2010, Loongson 3A1000 was released with DDR2/3 DRAM support.

 The designers noted that they would produce a 3B chip with enhanced processing and vector capabilities, with 8 cores, and a 3C for server applications with up to 16 cores.
 The 8-core Loongson 3B was noted to use the upgraded GS464V core, with extended vector capabilities.
 This was followed by the Loonson 3C which used 16 GS464V cores.

 The 3B1000, and related 2I, both failed as processors due to design errors.
 In May 2013 development of the 3C was suspended, in favour of developing the 3A2000 processor.

-Later versions
+1500 and 2000 series

 In 2015, the 3A1500 and 3B2000 were released using the enhanced GS464E cores.
 The improved microarchitecture core allowed better performance, reportedly 3 times as fast as the 3A1000, as well as introducing the LoongISA enhanced instruction set.
 The 3A1500 was for embedded applications, whilst the 3B2000 was for servers and PCs.

+3000 series

-In 2017 Loongson released the 3A3000.
-The 3A3000 is designed with quad-core 64-bit and clocked at 1.5 GHz, power consumption is only 30 W. The performance of the 3A3000 is reported to be equivalent to the Intel J1900 processor (released in 2013).
+In 2017, Loongson released the 3A3000.
+The performance of the 3A3000 is reported to be equivalent to the Intel J1900 processor (released in 2013).

+4000 series

 In late-2019 the 3A and 3B 4000 series were released.
 They used the upgraded GS464EV microarchitecture.
-The processors are designed with four cores, 8MB of L3 cache and operating clocks between 1.8 GHz to 2 GHz.